dianekrycho/WebAppFrontend/README.md

 ✅ USR4 : : As an “admin" user, I want to see a “Add Location” button in the location page, so that I can create a new location

-❌ USR5 : As an “admin" user, I want to see a button to edit locations in the array of locations, so that I can edit existing locations
+✅ USR5 : As an “admin" user, I want to see a button to edit locations in the array of locations, so that I can edit existing locations

+❗️the edit button is inside the see location details page

 ✅ USR6 : As an “admin" user, I want to see a button to delete locations in the array of locations so that I can delete existing locations

+❗️the delete button is inside the see location details page

 ### Backend modifications
 inside the "controllerGetAllLocations()" change the limit to see more locations